Annaneilan/DevOps-Docker-practice/README.md

     docker run -p 8080:8080 --cpus=".5" --memory="150m" evgeny2411/devops-nodeapp

 That's all.
-We can see working html page.
+We can see working HTML page.